Xenoblade: 2019–2025: Nintendo Switch remasters and Xenoblade Chronicles 3

 Xenoblade Chronicles: Future Connected is set one year after the events of the main story in the original Xenoblade Chronicles.
 Taking place on the Bionis' Shoulder, an area not explored in the original game, Future Connected follows Melia, Shulk, and Riki's daughter Nene and adopted son Kino as they seek to reclaim the city of Alcamoth.
 It was released in 2020 on the Nintendo Switch as part of the remaster Xenoblade Chronicles: Definitive Edition.

 Xenoblade Chronicles 3 takes place in the world of Aionios, with two warring nations: Keves and Agnus.
 It features a narrative depicting the respective futures for the worlds of Xenoblade Chronicles and Xenoblade Chronicles 2.
 Main protagonists Noah from Keves and Mio from Agnus must put aside their differences in order to face a larger threat.
 It was released in 2022 on the Nintendo Switch.

-Xenoblade Chronicles 3: Future Redeemed is a major story expansion for Xenoblade Chronicles 3 released in 2023.
+Xenoblade Chronicles 3: Future Redeemed is a major story expansion for Xenoblade Chronicles 3, released in 2023.
 Its story takes place centuries before Xenoblade Chronicles 3 and serves to bridge the stories of 3 and the previous games in the series.
-Monolith Soft has teased that Future Redeemed could be as large as Xenoblade Chronicles 2: Torna – The Golden Country.
+Monolith Soft compared the size of Future Redeemed to Xenoblade Chronicles 2: Torna – The Golden Country.

 Xenoblade Chronicles X: Definitive Edition is a remaster of the original Xenoblade Chronicles X, released for the Nintendo Switch in 2025.
 It adds multiple quality of life changes and a new story epilogue.

-Future
+2026–present: Nintendo Switch 2 editions and Xenoblade Genesis

-In regards to the future of the franchise, series director and producer Genki Yokota ensured that the series will go on and that they would like to keep it going for as long as possible.
+In a 2022 interview, series director and producer Genki Yokota ensured that the series will go on and that they would like to keep it going for as long as possible.
 Xenoblade Chronicles 3 is the conclusion to the story arc of Xenoblade Chronicles and Xenoblade Chronicles 2.
 Nonetheless, Tetsuya Takahashi indicated that it is not the end of the series.
 He suggested that those who play the game and Future Redeemed can imagine what lies ahead for the series.
 Series director Koh Kojima expressed an interest in making Xenoblade Chronicles X2.

+Upgraded Nintendo Switch 2 ports of all four Xenoblade Chronicles games were released over the course of 2026.
+During a Nintendo Direct presentation in June 2026, Nintendo announced a fifth Xenoblade game, Xenoblade Genesis, scheduled for release in 2027.